You shall love thy neighbor as thyself (Matthew 22.39).

 Industry spokespeople say green harvest threatens jobs in the Glades, although harvesting is done by machines today.
 Still, the threat to eliminate jobs in communities where unemployment rates are among Florida’s highest has kept politicians from pushing for changes--but that threat might be emptier than the companies acknowledge.
 Information on how many local residents are employed full-time by sugarcane companies is closely guarded, as well as the numbers of part-time and seasonal jobs that go to area residents.

 Even when sugarcane was cut by hand, starting back in the 1940s, the work wasn’t done by locals.
-The companies petitioned the federal government to allow seasonal workers from the Caribbean to bring in the harvest, claiming their wasn’t enough skilled labor in the Glades to fill the jobs.
+The companies petitioned the federal government to allow seasonal workers from the Caribbean to bring in the harvest, claiming there wasn’t enough skilled labor in the Glades to fill the jobs.
 As recently as 1997 sugarcane was cut by imported labor through federal H-2/H2A visa programs.

 The companies’ treatment of those workers was no secret.
 Edward R. Murrow’s 1960 documentary, “Harvest of Shame” made a national issue out of conditions that local communities had known about for years.
 US Sugar, one of Florida’s two primary sugarcane producers, has the distinction of being the last corporation in US history to face federal slavery charges in the 1940s.
 The other, Florida Crystals, was investigated by the US Department of Labor in 2013 over accusations of slave trafficking and human rights violations in its Dominican Republic operations.